 - Preheat oven to 475F (248C).
 Arrange an oven racks to the second highest setting and another just below it.
-Using the tines of a fork, prick each eggplant about eight times each all around.
-Set the eggplants on an unlined sheet pan and roast on the highest rack for about one hour or until the eggplants are soft and slightly chard.
+Using the tines of a fork, prick each eggplant about eight times each all around (no need to peel the eggplants).
+Set the eggplants on a parchment lined sheet pan and roast on the highest rack for about one hour or until the eggplants are soft and slightly chard.
 Set aside to cool.
 Meanwhile arrange the cherry tomatoes on a parchment lined sheet pan.
 During the last 12-13 minutes of eggplant roasting, place the tomatoes on the lower oven rack and roast until the tomatoes are burst and slightly charred.
 About 13 minutes.

 - While the eggplants are roasting, add the lentils to a medium sauce pot.
 Pour in the water and add a bayleaf with a pinch of salt.
 Bring to a boil then turn the heat to low, simmering for about 25-30 minutes.
-The lentils should be tender, not mushy, and there should be a few tablespoons of liquid left.
+The lentils should be tender, not mushy, and there should be a few tablespoons of liquid left (no need to drain).
 Remove the bayleaf, lid, remove from heat and set aside.